Last updated: April 30, 2026

 Frequently Asked Questions

-Do I need workers’ comp for a landscaping business in Ohio?
+Do I need a license to apply pesticides in Ohio?

 How much does it cost to start a landscaping business in Ohio?